 We have developed a robust cyber incident response plan which provides a documented framework for handling high severity security incidents and facilitates coordination across a cross-disciplinary team of employees, legal counsel and third party service providers.
-Our information security team, which is part of our IT department, constantly monitors threat intelligence feeds, handles vulnerability management, responds to incidents and reports to the Information Security Coordinator.
-Upon detection of an event that meets certain assessment thresholds, the Information Security Coordinator reports such matters to the Incident Response Team, who then review the event and report to senior management, the cyber committee or our Board as appropriate.
+Our information security team, which is part of our IT department, constantly monitors threat intelligence feeds, handles vulnerability management, responds to incidents and reports to the Information Security Coordinator reports such matters to the Incident Response Team, who then review the event and report to senior management, the cyber committee or our Board as appropriate.
 Cybersecurity events and data incidents are evaluated, ranked by severity and prioritized for response and remediation.
 Incidents are evaluated to determine materiality as well as operational and business impact, and reviewed for privacy impact.